OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_622.rst

 The following new features has been backported to 6.2.2:

 - `Make EXPIRE_DELTA and EXPIRE_MARGIN configurable for CloudAuth <https://github.com/OpenNebula/one/issues/5046>`__.
+- `Support new CentOS variants on LXD Marketplace <https://github.com/OpenNebula/one/issues/3178>`__.

 The following issues has been solved in 6.2.2: